Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 ### 3.3.
 The Asynchronous Deliberation Module

-The reasoning engine of the CRSM is the `AsyncDeliberationLoop`, which implements the MCTS algorithm.
+The reasoning engine of the CRSM is the `AsyncDeliberationLoop`, which implements the **MuZero MCTS algorithm** (Schrittwieser et al., 2020).
 To prevent the intensive search from blocking token generation, the entire deliberation process is executed in a separate thread using `asyncio.to_thread`.

 The MCTS process follows these steps:
 1.  **Selection:** Starting from the root node (representing the current latent state of the backbone), the algorithm recursively selects the child node with the highest Upper Confidence Bound for Trees (UCT) score until a leaf node is reached.
-The UCT score is calculated as: `UCT = Q(s,a) + c_puct * P(s,a) * (sqrt(N(s)) / (1 + N(s,a)))`, where `Q(s,a)` is the action-value (exploitation), and the second term encourages exploration.
-2.  **Expansion:** At the leaf node, the Mamba backbone is called (via `predict_policy_value` or `predict_from_states`) to obtain a policy (priors for new actions) and a value.
-The node is then expanded by creating new children based on these priors.
+2.  **Expansion:** At the leaf node, the Mamba backbone is called to obtain a policy (priors for new actions) and a value.
 3.  **Simulation (Rollout):** To estimate the value of the newly expanded node, a simulation is performed.
-This is where the `LatentDynamics` model is used to perform a fast, multi-step rollout in the latent space.
+This is where the `LatentDynamics` model is used to perform a fast, multi-step rollout in the latent space, akin to Dreamer's latent imagination.
-4.  **Backpropagation:** The value obtained from the rollout is propagated back up the tree, updating the visit counts (`N`) and total action-values (`Q`) of all nodes visited during the selection phase.
+4.  **Backpropagation:** The value obtained from the rollout is propagated back up the tree.

 After running for a fixed number of simulations (`n_simulations`), the MCTS has a robust estimate of the value of each possible next action.

 ### 3.4.
-The State-Delta Mechanism: Gated Injection
+The State-Delta Mechanism: Dynamic Activation Steering

 The most novel aspect of the CRSM is how it fuses the results of the MCTS deliberation back into the backbone.
-Early experiments showed that simple additive updates (`h + delta`) caused "state explosion," destroying the delicate recurrence manifold of the Mamba backbone.
+Early experiments showed that simple additive updates caused stability issues.

-To solve this, CRSM implements a **Gated Injection Mechanism**.
+To solve this, CRSM implements a **Gated Injection Mechanism** that functions as **Dynamic Activation Steering** (Zou et al., 2023).
 The MCTS planner returns a **Target State** ($h_{target}$), and the backbone updates its state via interpolation:

 $$h_{t} \leftarrow (1 - \alpha) \cdot h_{t} + \alpha \cdot h_{target}$$

-Where $\alpha$ is a learned or hyperparameter-tuned **injection rate** (typically 0.05).
+Where $\alpha$ is a learned or hyperparameter-tuned **injection rate**.
 This mechanism acts as a low-pass filter for thoughts, allowing the deliberative system to gently guide the intuitive system without overwhelming it.
 Furthermore, $\alpha$ is scaled dynamically by the MCTS **confidence score**, ensuring that uncertain plans have minimal impact on the model's stability.

 ### 3.5.
 The Latent Dynamics Model: A Learned World Model

 Performing thousands of MCTS simulations would be computationally infeasible if each step required a full forward pass of the large Mamba backbone.
-To solve this, the CRSM employs a `LatentDynamics` model, a small and fast MLP that acts as a learned "world model" for the MCTS.
+To solve this, the CRSM employs a `LatentDynamics` model, a small and fast MLP acting as the "dynamics function" $g$ in MBRL terms.

 *   **Architecture:** It is a simple feed-forward network that takes the concatenation of a state vector `s_t` and an action embedding `a_t` as input.
-*   **Function:** It is trained via distillation (see Section 4) to predict the state-delta produced by the full Mamba backbone: `f_θ(s_t, a_t) ≈ h(t+1) - h(t)`.
+*   **Function:** It is trained via distillation to predict the state-delta produced by the full Mamba backbone: `f_θ(s_t, a_t) ≈ h(t+1) - h(t)`.
-*   **Usage (The "Fast Path"):** During MCTS rollouts, the `_get_next_state` function in the `AsyncDeliberationLoop` uses this lightweight model to simulate state transitions: `s_t+1 = s_t + f_θ(s_t, a_t)`.
-This allows the planner to perform thousands of simulations quickly and efficiently, directly in the latent space, without repeatedly calling the expensive backbone model.
-The full backbone is only used for the high-precision expansion of a new node.
+*   **Usage (The "Fast Path"):** During MCTS rollouts, the `_get_next_state` function uses this lightweight model to simulate state transitions.
+This allows the planner to perform thousands of simulations quickly and efficiently directly in the latent space.

 ---